Breastfeeding a newborn at night

 If you and your baby can relax into the night time situation rather than trying to fight against it, this can be a positive thing.

 Every baby is different.
-I see lots of breastfeeding mothers every week, and some will tell me that their babies have started sleeping for longer stretches at night after only a few weeks of age, while others may find that their baby has taken a few months to do this.
+Some breastfeeding mothers say that their babies have started sleeping for longer stretches at night after only a few weeks of age, while others may find that their baby has taken a few months to do this.

-Other mothers tell me that even their toddler is still waking up at night.
+Other mothers say that even their toddler is still waking up at night.
 In lactation circles, five hours is considered to be a full night’s sleep!